-There are also several international policy frameworks more focused on the preservation of forests with the aim to halt biodiversity loss and enable the sustainable development of communities that depend on forests.
-Pledges devoted to the conservation and restoration of forest habitats include the Bonn Challenge and all the activities related to the current UN Decade on Ecosystem Restoration.
-Recently, Adoption of the Kunming-Montreal GBF at the CBD COP15 is based on three main pillars: conservation, restoration and sustainable use.
-The GBF sets out targets related to each of these pillars and pathways to reaching them.
-The first pillar is focused on protection of important areas and the management of invasive species through transformative change: placing biodiversity at the centre of decision-making by transforming governance, economic and social systems.
-The second pillar includes reforestation and the reintroduction of threatened species through a pathway of enhancing the science-policy interface.
-The third pillar is capacity building to ensure sustainable management of natural resources and the engagement of local communities and indigenous peoples.
+There are also several international policy frameworks focused more on the preservation of forests with the aim to halt biodiversity loss and enable the sustainable development of communities that depend on forests.
+Pledges devoted to the conservation and restoration of forest habitats include the Bonn Challenge and the activities related to the current UN Decade on Ecosystem Restoration.
+Recently, the Kunming-Montreal Global Biodiversity Framework (GBF) was adopted at the Convention on Biological Diversity Conference of the Parties (CBD COP) 15 in 2022.
+The GBF sets out a vision of a world living in harmony with nature and 23 targets for 2030 to reduce threats to biodiversity; meet people's needs through sustainable use of biodiversity and for biodiversity mainstreaming.
+These targets include for: Forest protection and restoration; Sustainable management of forests; Enhancement of forest ecosystem services; Integrating multiple values of forests into planning; Engaging of local communities and indigenous peoples in decisionmaking; and, Equitable forest management.